For FAQs and current status of services and policies see UW Libraries Operations Updates

 Collections can include handwritten or typed letters, diaries, meeting minutes, newspaper clippings, photographs, financial records, oral history interviews, and more.
 Some collections may be a single folder containing a few letters while others can span hundreds of boxes containing thousands of documents.

 Research using manuscripts is different and much more time-consuming than more typical library research.
 Even though there are collection guides (sometimes called finding aids) listing the boxes and folders usually there is no way to know the exact content without scanning each document.
 A folder may just note that it contains correspondence from people with surnames ranging from A to He that range in date from 1941 to 1947 but not that there is a letter from Toshiyuki Fukushima describing his experiences at Minidoka.

 The UW Libraries Special Collections (located in the basement of Allen Library South) also has unique manuscript collections that document the history and culture of Seattle and the Pacific Northwest.
 Included in the collection are personal papers of early pioneers and settlers, labor and civic leaders, citizen activists and important writers, artists and activists and organizational records from labor unions, the University, important industries, conservation groups and local community and ethnic groups.

 In addition to our local manuscript collections the Libraries also owns collections from elsewhere in microfilm plus some that have been digitized.

 These collections listed here are just a sampling of those in Special Collections that deal with local Native American tribes and issues.
 In addition to these manuscript collections there are also a number of oral histories of Native Americans plus collections of ethnographic and linguistic material.
-To find additional collections use the Collections Guide search box below (searches for the names of tribes work best, e.g., Tulalip, Makah, Lummi, etc.).
+To find additional collections search Archives West (searches for the names of tribes work best, e.g., Tulalip, Makah, Lummi, etc.).
 Special Collections staff can also help you identify relevant collections.